webplatform/docs/css/properties/transform/index.md

 |Description=Specifies a scale operation using the vector [1, sy].
 }}{{CSS Property Value
 |Data Type=rotate(a)
-|Description=Specifies a 2D rotation by the specified angle about the origin of the element, as defined by the [[css/properties/transform-origin|transform-origin]] property.
+|Description=Specifies a 2D rotation by the specified angle around the origin of the element, as defined by the [[css/properties/transform-origin|transform-origin]] property.
 }}{{CSS Property Value
 |Data Type=skew(ax, ay)
 |Description=Specifies a 2D skew by [ax,ay] for X and Y. If the second parameter is not provided, it is assumed to be zero.